How to Write the Perfect Christmas Wish List

 If you’ve been working on your wish list for a few months, it’ll likely end up being very long.
 While there’s nothing wrong with having a big wish list, know that you probably won’t get everything on it.

-So, to help ensure you get the things you really want, consider narrowing down your list.
-Start with items that you put on your list a few months ago but that you don’t really want anymore.
+So, to help ensure you get the things you really want, consider narrowing down the options.
+Start with items that you added a few months ago but that you don’t really want anymore.

 Then, consider clothes and shoes.
 It can be hard to nail your size and style when there are so many options out there.
-So, it may be better to buy yourself a sweater instead of keeping it on your list and risk getting one that you don’t like.
+So, it may be better to buy yourself a sweater instead of risking getting one that you don’t like.

 The same goes for furniture and home décor.
 You’ll want things that already go with the aesthetic of your home and fit the space you need to fill.
 So, it may be better to buy yourself a new TV stand instead of being gifted one that’s too big for your living room.